 |Returns||More as the expense ratio is lesser||Less as the AMC fee is more|

-In short, both direct and regular plans have its set of pros and cons.
-However, you should remember that there is absolutely no difference in the portfolio composition and investment strategy of both.
+In short, both direct and regular plans have their pros and cons.
+However, it would be best if you remembered that there is no difference in the portfolio composition and investment strategy of both.
 The difference in returns is purely due to the commission paid to the middleman.
-So, start investing, and choose one that suits your investment acumen.